Online Access Request – Spring 2021

 Academic advising has a high priority in the College of Arts and Sciences.
-Students are expected to see their advisers each term before enrolling.
+Students are expected to see their advisors each term before enrolling.
 Beyond the formal advising structures, however, all students are encouraged to make full use of the academic resources of the university and to seek advice from members of the faculty on specific academic issues in the areas of particular interest to them.

-Credit earned at other institutions is evaluated after admission by the academic advisers in the college of enrollment.
+Credit earned at other institutions is evaluated after admission by the academic advisors in the college of enrollment.
 Transfer applicants will be notified in writing of their advanced standing and the number of hours remaining to complete a degree or certificate program at the University of Tulsa.
 Once students have completed 62 hours, no additional work from a junior or community college can be applied toward graduation requirements.
-The last 45 hours of course work must be completed in residence at the University of Tulsa.
+The last 45 hours of course work must be completed in residence at The University of Tulsa.

 Transfer work taken while a student at the University of Tulsa must be approved by the adviser in the student’s collegiate advising office prior to enrollment at the other university.
 Courses repeated at another institution do not count for University of Tulsa credit without prior approval from the Dean.